Barca held to surprise draw at Osasuna - Vanguard News

 Barca took the lead in the 64th minute through a superb strike into the bottom corner from Arthur Melo.

-However, Osasuna was given away back when Gerard Pique handled in the area and Torres made no mistake from the spot to equalise in the 81st minute.
+However, Osasuna were given a way back when Gerard Pique handled in the area and Torres made no mistake from the spot to equalise in the 81st minute.
+(Reuters/NAN)